M.A. in Professional Practice in Oral History

 The approach to learning will be through guided courses and workshops that are interdisciplinary in nature.

 - Students will be trained to conduct research by studying archival material, as well as creating and interpreting interviews.
-This program encourages students to apply what they have learnt within their projects.
+This program encourages students to apply what they have learned within their projects.

 - Trained to conduct their projects in audio-visual media, students will also learn digital archiving, sound editing and the creation of audioscapes.